The major mistake of the candidates is that they start using the hypothesis and neglect having a proper structure.

 3) Present your 1st level Hypothesis:

-- - "In order to understand whether we should invest in Company A, I would like to check a number of hypothesis - that the Market is Attractive, the Company is Attractive, the competition is favorable and we have good opportunities for of exit"
+- - "In order to understand whether we should invest in Company A, I would like to check a number of the hypotheses - that the Market is Attractive, the Company is Attractive, the competition is favorable and we have good opportunities for of exit"

 4) Present the main 2nd level Hypothesis: